The Redemption of Sin: Production

 In December 2023, Palari Films announced the then-untitled horror project, to be directed by Yosep Anggi Noen and starring Happy Salma and Putri Marino.
 The principal photography took place in Yogyakarta, Indonesia in January 2024.
 In September 2024, it was announced that the Korean production company Showbox had co-produced the film.

 Release

-Redemption of Sin was released in Indonesian cinemas on 17 October 2024.
+The Redemption of Sin was released in Indonesian cinemas on 17 October 2024.
 It garnered 160,712 admissions during its theatrical run.